techlead-shootorder/automation/packages/docs/pages/apps/postgresql/connection.md

 5. Fill database name field with the postgres database name.
 6. Fill database username field with the postgres username.
 7. Fill password field with the postgres password.
-8. Click **Submit** button on Automatisch.
+8. Click **Submit** button on automatisch.
-9. Now, you can start using the PostgreSQL connection with Automatisch.
+9. Now, you can start using the PostgreSQL connection with automatisch.